DongqiFu/DPPIN/README.md

 # DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data

 ## Overview
-DPPIN is a collection of dynamic network datasets, which consists of 12 generated dynamic protein-protein interaction network datasets, stored in 12 folders.
+DPPIN is a repository of dynamic network datasets, which consists of 12 individual dynamic protein-protein interaction network datasets, stored separately in 12 folders.

 In each folder (e.g. DPPIN-Krogan(LCMS)),